hawaiifw/hawaii-framework/CONTRIBUTING.md

 ## Code Style

-All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][].
+All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][] with the main exception that we use +4 spaces for block indentation instead of +2.
-We have [Eclipse][Eclipse code style formatter] and [IDEA][IDEA code style formatter] code style formatters which should be imported and used in the IDE of your choice.
+This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made.

+Eclipse users should simply import the Eclipse [Hawaii Framework Java Style code formatter][].
+IntelliJ IDEA users should first install the [Eclipse Code Formatter plugin][] to import the same Eclipse code formatter file.

 ### Apache License Header